 I love teaching, and besides the college level, taught trompe l'oeil at the Smithsonian Resident Associates Program, and part-time music/art/theatre at a small k-8 school.

 My greatest commission came when our two daughters were born, and while raising them, I found other ways to use my various life skills .
 They are now grown with careers; Harley is Miss Oregon 2017 and a graduate of the University of Oregon, currently working in Geneva; and Charlie recently earned the title of US Marine and is a student at Portland State while serving in the Reserves, working full time as a police officer.

 Currently enjoying the spectacular beauty and life in the Pacific Northwest!

 Artist statement I love drama and color in nature, and like to create paintings that make people want to go where I've been.
 I want my art to be enjoyable and fun.
 I hope to show a glimpse of God's artistry, and to honor the Master.
 Having worked with light as a medium,, as well as 3-dimensional form and action in theatre, I try to bring these influences to my pieces.
 To God be all the glory!

-Partial client listing Bureau of National Affairs, Smithsonian Resident Associates, Smithsonian Museum of Natural History, Apple Computer Philadelphia and Atlanta, Philip Morris, Men's Wearhouse, National Dairy Farmers Association, National Cattlemen's Beef Association, EMILY's List, Federal Bureau of Investigation.
-Over 200 projects for trade associations, restaurants, retail, law offices, lobbies, and fine homes in the Washington DC area..
+Partial client listing Bureau of National Affairs, Smithsonian Resident Associates, Smithsonian Museum of Natural History, Apple Computer Philadelphia and Atlanta, Philip Morris/Kraft Foods, Men's Wearhouse, National Dairy Farmers Association, National Cattlemen's Beef Association, EMILY's List, Amideast, Federal Bureau of Investigation, and more!
+Camouflage work for the FBI and the CIA(now declassified).
+Over 250 projects for trade associations, restaurants, retail, law offices, lobbies, and fine homes in the Washington DC area.
+Full list below: